Thought Leader Engagement in Pharma’s Evolving Landscape

 Thoughtful engagement planning and tracking, along with more clearly defined roles for relationship owners, are becoming increasingly important.

-At the same time, recent shifts in the pharma landscape have made thought leader management in 2021 a complex task rife with challenges, including:
+At the same time, recent shifts in the pharmaceutical landscape have made thought leader management a complex task rife with challenges, including:

 • The globalization of the industry—companies are